chadell/slides/README.md

-# Where are the actual the slides?
+# Where are the actual slides?

 docs/